jaybrecht/ariac_ros2/docs/competition/scoring.rst

   * A shipment has :math:`m` parts on the kitting tray.
   * For each task there are two Boolean conditions:

-      1. :math:`isCorrectTrayID` is true if the shipment tray ID matches the kitting tray ID.
+      1. :math:`isCorrectTrayID \rightarrow A` is true if the shipment tray ID matches the kitting tray ID.
       2. :math:`isCorrectDestination` is true if the shipment was sent to the correct destination (as1, as2, as3, as4, kitting, or warehouse).
   * For each quadrant `q` of the kitting tray there are four Boolean condition: